 "Very well.
 Mr. Potter, do you wish to attend Hogwarts School?
-Term begins on September the 1st and commences in early June.
-You will board there for the entire school year, but you may return home on holidays such as Christmas."
+Term commences on September the 1st and ends in early June.
+You will board there for the entire school year, but you may return home on holidays."

 Harry considered this for a moment.
-An entire school year at Hogwarts, away from the Dursleys, sounded like a tempting proposition to him.
+An entire school year away from the Dursleys was a tempting idea.
 However, he wasn't quite sure he believed Professor McGonagall.
-It wasn't every day that one discovered they were a wizard.
+It wasn't every day that one was told that they are a wizard.

 Professor McGonagall produced what looked like a stick from a pocket in her robes.
-Harry realized that it was what he'd originally thought was a flashlight.
-She aimed the stick at Dudley's pillow, which sat on the opposite side of the couch upon which she was sitting, and gave it a causal flick.
+Harry realized that it was what he'd originally thought was an electric torch.
+She aimed the stick at Dudley's discarded pillow, which sat opposite her on the couch, and gave it a casual flick.

 Harry jumped at the sight.
 Aunt Petunia let out a little squeak.
-Uncle Vernon sounded as though he were choking on a piece of rubber and Dudley hid his face in his mother's nightgown.
-Professor McGonagall closed her eyes for a moment, looking as though she was desperately trying to remain patient with the Dursleys, and then flicked the piece of wood again.
+Uncle Vernon shouted an obscenity.
+Dudley hid his face in his mother's nightgown.
+Professor McGonagall closed her eyes for a moment, took a deep breath, and then waved the stick again.

 "Wow," said Harry before he could help himself.

 "I trust that is proof enough for you, Mr. Potter?"

 "Very good.
 Do you choose to accept your invitation to Hogwarts School of Witchcraft and Wizardry?"

 Harry took one look at the Dursleys and made his decision.

 "Wonderful, Mr. Potter," said Professor McGonagall.
 "Well, we best be off then."